Axway/open-banking-docs/content/en/docs/Configuration/api-gateway.md

 ![apim-policy-studio-certificates](/Images/apim-policy-studio-certificates.png)

-If you identify the need to change on of them, refer to the API Gateway instructions that you can find under each sections of [Certificate Management](/docs/configuration/certificate-management)
+If you identify the need to change one of them, refer to the API Gateway instructions that you can find under each sections of [Certificate Management](/docs/configuration/certificate-management)